 If you are looking for a prices on insurance to protect you when renting out commercial properties, such as an office, click the link to compare office insurance quotes.

 If someone was injured, or their possessions were damaged, due to a fault with your rental property, then you could be held liable.
 In this unfortunate situation, having the right liability insurance in place could help you to pay for a legal defence, and third party compensation if necessary, so that you aren’t left in a difficult financial position.

 If the contents of your properties are lost, stolen or damaged this policy can cover the cost of replacing them.
 This can be particularly valuable if you let furnished properties, as you have the assurance that those furnishings are protected.
 It’s worth noting, however, that tenants’ own possessions are typically not included in this cover.

 This type of insurance can cover the cost of legal proceedings in the event of any disputes over your tenancy agreements.
 In this situation, there’s no guarantee that you would be able to afford the cost of a legal defence – or potential compensation that may need to be paid – which is why this cover can be so beneficial.

-Of course, there’s a good chance that you may also want to include extra forms of protection in your buy to let insurance policy, to safeguard wider aspects of your business.
+There’s a good chance that you may want to include extra forms of protection in your buy to let insurance policy, to safeguard wider aspects of your business.
 Some of these additional forms of cover could include:

 Alternative accommodation insurance for landlords is a form of cover that provides protection in case a property you let becomes uninhabitable resulting in you needing to provide an alternative arrangement for your tenants.